richorama/richorama.github.io/_posts/2015-09-25-storing-data.md

 var db = level('todos');
 {% endhighlight %}

-> You can create multiple databases within the same application, but it's generally better to have less databases, and create different ranges of keys to store the data.
+> Note: You can create multiple databases within the same application, but it's generally better to have less databases, and create different ranges of keys to store the data.

 ## Guid keys